SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-19-retirement-portfolio.md

 $P$, $S$, and $y$ are pretty much fixed by external circumstances.
 Thus we have a relationship between the retirement income $R$ and the withdrawal rate $w$.
-In practice, safe withdrawal rate studies show $3\% \le w \le 4\%$ is a relatively safe and reasonable place to be; that will tell you a range of achieveable incomes:
+In practice, safe withdrawal rate studies show $3\% \le w \le 4\%$ is a relatively safe and reasonable place to be; that will tell you a range of achieveable incomes when you solve for $R$:

 $$
 R = \frac{w C + S}{y w + 1} + P